US STOCKS-Wall Street closes lower as virus spike hits travel stocks

 Wall Street scaled record highs last week as investors bet on stocks such as industrials and miners that are seen as benefiting from the economic rebound, while highly valued technology stocks regained favor after a retreat in bond yields.

+It was the first back-to-back declines for the S&P since the end of March.

+Volume on U.S. exchanges was 10.21 billion shares, compared with the 10.59 billion average for the full session over the last 20 trading days.

-The CBOE volatility index .VIX, known as Wall Street's fear gauge, climbed above 19 points for the first time since March 31, but closed a bit below that.
+The CBOE volatility index .VIX, known as Wall Street's fear gauge, climbed above 19 points for the first time since March 31, before closing at 18.71.

 JPMorgan Chase & Co JPM.N, Bank of America Corp BAC.N, Citigroup Inc C.N and Wells Fargo & Co WFC.N led financials lower as analysts reassessed their earnings reports, said Dick Bove, senior research analyst at Odeon Capital Group.